Tab-SE/tabcloud_embed_okta_eas/okta-hosted-login/README.md

 - **Client ID** and **Client Secret** - This can be found on the "General" tab of an application, you want to get this for the Web application that you created earlier.

 - **Issuer** - This is the URL of the authorization server that will perform authentication.
 All Developer Accounts have a "default" authorization server.
 The issuer is a combination of your Org URL (found in the upper right of the console home page) and `/oauth2/default`.
 For example, `https://dev-1234.okta.com/oauth2/default`.
+But in our case we want to use a purpose-built authorization server for Tableau Server, where audience (aud)=`tableau` and the scopes include e.g. ```tableau:views:embed``` and ```tableau:metrics:embed```.

 These values must exist as environment variables.
 They can be exported in the shell, or saved in a file named `testenv`, at the root of this repository.
 (This is the parent directory, relative to this README) See [dotenv](https://www.npmjs.com/package/dotenv) for more details on this file format.